Adapting to Misspecification: Details and proofs

-We provide details and formal results for the results in Section \ref{main_example_computation_sec} giving $B$-minimax and optimally adaptive estimators in our main example.
-We first provide a general theorem characterizing minimax estimators in a setting that includes our main example.
-We then specialize this result to derive the the formula for the $B$-minimax estimator and optimally adaptive estimator for our main example given in Section \ref{main_example_computation_sec}, using a weighted loss function and Lemma \ref{adaptation_as_weighted_minimax_lemma} to obtain the optimally adaptive estimator.
-This proves Theorem \ref{main_example_thm_main_text}.

-We consider a slightly more general setting with $p$ misspecified estimates, leading to a $p\times 1$ vector $Y_O$:
+Consider a slight extension of \eqref{main_example_eq} with $p$ misspecified estimates, leading to a $p\times 1$ vector $Y_O$:

 In our main example, $p=1$ and $\rho=\Sigma_{UO}/\sqrt{\Sigma_U\Sigma_O}$.
-We are interested in the minimax risk of an estimator $\delta:\mathbb{R}^{p+1}\to \mathbb{R}$ under the loss function $L(\theta,b,d)$, which may incorporate a scaling to turn the minimax problem into a problem of finding an optimally adaptive estimator, following Lemma \ref{adaptation_as_scaled_minimax_algorithm}.
-We assume that the loss function satisfies the invariance condition
+We are interested in the minimax risk of an estimator $\delta:\mathbb{R}^{p+1}\to \mathbb{R}$ under the loss function $L(\theta,b,d)$, which may incorporate a scaling to turn the minimax problem into a problem of finding an optimally adaptive estimator, following Lemma \ref{adaptation_as_weighted_minimax_lemma}.
+The loss function satisfies the invariance condition

 We consider minimax estimation over a parameter space $\mathbb{R}\times \mathcal{C}$:

 \begin{theorem} Suppose that the loss function $L(\theta,b,d)$ is convex in $d$ and that (\ref{eq:loss_invariance}) holds.
 Then the minimax risk (\ref{eq:minimax_problem_main_example_general}) is given by